Davidsundberg97/Asteroids/README.md

 ## How to Play

-- Use the arrow keys to move the player.
+- Use WASD to move the player.
 - Press the spacebar to shoot.
 - Avoid colliding with asteroids.
 - Collect power-ups to enhance your abilities.